bbecker1000/bbecker1000.github.io/README.md

 <img src="/assets/images/Drakes.jpg" width ="600">

+### *Mission*
+*CESUs connect the [NPS](https://www.nps.gov) to the forefront of science and scholarship to advance stewardship of our nation’s natural and cultural resources.
+They stimulate multidisciplinary and collaborative studies benefiting the NPS, scientific and scholarly communities, and the public at large.
+We also help train the next generation of scientists in managing public lands.*

 Welcome to the CA-CESU Website.
-We work with research and educational institutions to provide scientific and technical expertise to Federal Agencies, including the [National Park Service](https://www.nps.gov).
-We also train the next generation of scientists in managing public lands.

-In addition to implementing partnerships, I am also a Visiting Scholar at UC Berkeley working on marine ecology, data science, and biostatistics and am involved in a wide variety of collaborative research projects (with a common theme of long-term monitoring).
+I serve as the CA-CESU Science Advisor and Research Coordinator at UC Berkeley as a Visiting Scholar working on marine ecology, data science, and biostatistics in a wide variety of collaborative research projects (with a common theme of long-term monitoring).
 Some recent and ongoing projects include:
 - eelgrass restoration in Drakes Estero
 - pinniped population dynamics (harbor seals and elephant seals) in Central California
 - northern spotted owl occupancy in Marin County